Linear Maximum Margin Classifier for Learning from Uncertain Data: Related Work

-Shivaswamy et al. \cite{shivaswamy2006second}, who extended Bhattacharyya et al. \cite{bhattacharyya2004second}, also adopted a second order cone programming formulation and used generalized Chebyshev inequalities to design robust classifiers dealing with uncertain observations.
-Then uncertainty arises in ellipsoidal form, as follows directly from the multivariate Chebyshev inequality.
-This formulation achieves robustness by requiring that the ellipsoid of every uncertain data point should lie in the correct half-space.
+Shivaswamy et al.~\cite{shivaswamy2006second}, who extended Bhattacharyya et al.~\cite{bhattacharyya2004second}, also adopted a SOCP formulation and used generalized Chebyshev inequalities to design robust classifiers dealing with uncertain observations.
+In their work uncertainty arises in ellipsoidal form, as follows from the multivariate Chebyshev inequality.
+This formulation achieves robustness by requiring that the ellipsoid of every uncertain data point should lie in the correct halfspace.
 The expected error of misclassifying a sample is obtained by computing the volume of the ellipsoid that lies on the wrong side of the hyperplane.
-However, this quantity is not computed analytically; instead, a large number of uniformly distributed points are generated in the ellipsoid, and the fraction of the number of points on the wrong side of the hyperplane to the total number of generated points is computed.
+However, this quantity is not computed analytically; instead, a large number of uniformly distributed points are generated in the ellipsoid, and the ratio of the number of points on the wrong side of the hyperplane to the total number of generated points is computed.

-Xu et al. \cite{xu2009robustness, xu2012robustness} considered the robust classification problem for a class of non-box-typed uncertainty sets, in contrast to \cite{bhattacharyya2004second,shivaswamy2006second,lanckriet2003robust}, who robustified regularized classification using box-type uncertainty.
-That is, they considered a setup where the joint uncertainty is the Cartesian product of uncertainty in each input, leading to penalty terms on each constraint of the resulting formulation.
+Several works~\cite{bhattacharyya2004second,shivaswamy2006second,lanckriet2003robust} robustified regularized classification using box-type uncertainty.
+By contrast, Xu et al.~\cite{xu2009robustness, xu2012robustness} considered the robust classification problem for a class of non-box-typed uncertainty sets; that is, they considered a setup where the joint uncertainty is the Cartesian product of uncertainty in each input.
+This leads to penalty terms on each constraint of the resulting formulation.
 Furthermore, Xu et al. gave evidence on the equivalence between the standard regularized SVM and this robust optimization formulation, establishing robustness as the \textit{reason} why regularized SVMs generalize well.